Last Updated on September 11, 2024 by Maged kamel

 LRFD strength for Practice problem-longitudinal weld of a plate section-CM-14.

-The LRFD strength value for yielding equals 99.47 kips, while the LRFD strength due to rupture is equal to 120.19 kips.
+The LRFD strength value for yielding equals 99.47 kips, while the LRFD strength due to rupture equals 120.19 kips.

-We will select the lesser value as our final LRFD strength which equals 99.50 kips.
+We will select the lesser value as our final LRFD strength, 99.50 kips.

 ASD strength for Practice problem-longitudinal weld of a plate section-CM-14

-The ASD strength value for yielding equals 66.18 kips, while the ASD strength due to rupture is equal to 80.13 kips.
+The ASD strength value for yielding equals 66.18 kips, while the ASD strength due to rupture equals 80.13 kips.

-We will select the lesser value as our final ASD strength which equals 66.18 kips.
+We will select the lesser value as our final ASD strength, 66.18 kips.

 Shear lag factor U based on CM-15.

 Referring to Table D3.1 for shear lag factor based on CM-15.
-The item number for shear lag factor U for the longitudinal weld to a C channel is termed 4a.
-The U value is estimated by the product of (3L^2/3l^2*w2) multiplied by (1-1- x̅/ L).
+The item number for shear lag factor U for the longitudinal weld to a C channel is case 4a.
+The U value is estimated by the product of (3L^2/3l^2*w2) multiplied by (1-1- xฬ / L).

-The length of connection is given by the given section as equal to 5 inches.
+The given section gives the connection length as equal to 5 inches.

 The first term (3L^2/3l^2*w^2 equals (3*5^2/(3*5^2+5^2) to be multiplied by (1-(0.50/5), the final value of U=0.608.